karhoo/karhoo-frontend-developer-test/README.md

 the task, and if there are any improvements you would have made if given more time.

+Please do include the .git folder in your submission so we can see your commit history :)

 ## Notes

 Ideally this should feel as much like normal development as possible.